What is on-page optimization and how will it help my business?

-Although the exact algorithm that the search engines use is unknown, there is a long list of ranking factors that are well known to enhance the optimization of your site in order to improve ranking.
+Although the exact algorithm that the search engines use is unknown, there is a long list of ranking factors that are well known to enhance website optimization and improve ranking.
 The largest factor that determines what your site is about and how it is optimized is your content.
 We optimize your website through content published on on-site and by building authority and credibility to that content from off-site sources.

 Search engines assess how well your site is optimized by determining the contextual meaning of the content you’ve published.
 Historically, there were specific ratios to follow for how many times to repeat keywords in order to enhance the optimization of your page but that method of optimizing no longer exists.